 15. TEXTURED VEGETABLE/SOY PROTEIN

 Defatted soy flour undergoes pressure cooking and dehydration to become textured vegetable/soy protein.
 It’s similar to tofu in that it does not have a lot of flavor, making it an excellent addition to many dishes.
-The protein content in a one quarter cup is 12 grams.
+The protein content in a one-quarter cup is 12 grams.

 16. GRAINS

 Grains like wild rice, brown rice, and barley do contain protein.
 I would suggest using them as a complement to your other vegan and vegetarian protein choices.
 Wild rice is not stripped of the bran, which means it packs a decent amount of fiber per serving.
 As for protein, one cooked cup has 7 grams of protein.
-Make a point to rinse the rice before cooking because there is some concern about the trace toxic element arsenic if eaten often.

 17. SOY MILK